unm-historiography/metahistory/essays/thematic/historical-fiction.md

    image-url="writing.jpg"
    source="https://www.scrippscollege.edu/departments/wp-content/uploads/sites/11/files/Writing-Program.jpg" %}

-Sitting in a classroom, yours eyes glazed over as the teacher drones on with fact after fact is their force-feeding or history.
+You're Sitting in a classroom with yours eyes glazed, teacher droning on with fact after fact as they are force-feeding you history.
 Sound familiar?
 Does it really have to be so dry, so...boring?
-Is there another way to garner our interest and draw us, willingly, into what is really a very exciting world?
+Is there another way to grab our attention and draw us, willingly, into what is really a very exciting world?
 The answer is yes, the tool...**Historical Fiction**.
+More than any other style, Historical Fiction has the ability to take hold of us and draw us into worlds that are exciting and alive.

-Novels, movies, and television entertains us and help us escape from the world for a time.
+Novels, movies, and television entertain us, helping us escape from the world for a time.
 They expand our understanding of what is and what can be.
 They untether us from reality and thrust us into an expanse of diverse and fantastic worlds with engrossing characters.
-Works like HBOs _Rome_ and Collen McCullough's _Caesar_ (part of the Masters of Rome series) can both entertain and educate, in some cases unwittingly, by drawing us into their worlds.
+Works like HBOs _Rome_ and Colleen McCullough's _Caesar_ (part of the Masters of Rome series) can both entertain and educate, in some cases unwittingly, by drawing us into their worlds.

-Before diving deep into the world of historical fiction, let’s look several genres (with print, visual, and audio examples) to expand our understanding and appreciation of the of the tools available to writers and the world of history.

 ### What the Genres?

+While there is a vast landscape of literary genres, let's take a look at three in particular: narrative history, creative history, and historical fiction.

- - [Narrative History](https://en.wikipedia.org/wiki/Narrative_history) or [Academic History](https://en.wikipedia.org/wiki/Academic_writing) - This form of historical writing is the one we are most familiar with, having been bored to tears with it throughout those torturous years from elementary through high school.
+ [Narrative History](https://en.wikipedia.org/wiki/Narrative_history) or [Academic History](https://en.wikipedia.org/wiki/Academic_writing) - This form of historical writing is the one we are most familiar with, having been bored to tears with it throughout those torturous years from elementary through high school.
 The 'facts' of narrative history were beaten into our heads.
-Rote memorization and villanization of any other type of narrative really threw a wet blanket on anything really interesting or exciting in history, reminding us all of [Ben Stein]'s(https://en.wikipedia.org/wiki/Ben_Stein) lecture on the [Smoot-Haley Tariff Act](https://en.wikipedia.org/wiki/Smoot%E2%80%93Hawley_Tariff_Act) in [Ferris Bueller's Day Off](https://en.wikipedia.org/wiki/Ferris_Bueller%27s_Day_Off).
+Rote memorization the bane of historical narratives,  throwing a wet blanket on anything really interesting or exciting in history.
+This brings back memories of [Ben Stein]'s(https://en.wikipedia.org/wiki/Ben_Stein) lecture on the [Smoot-Haley Tariff Act](https://en.wikipedia.org/wiki/Smoot%E2%80%93Hawley_Tariff_Act) in [Ferris Bueller's Day Off](https://en.wikipedia.org/wiki/Ferris_Bueller%27s_Day_Off).
 Minimizing creative license in the narrative, adding elements that cannot be supported by historical sources or the embellishing of fact to enhance the reader’s emotional investment in the narrative, is what had us mainlining No-Doze all through high school.
-This genre can include biographies and memoirs. [^Narrative][^acadhist]
+Included in this genre are biographies, memoirs, and documentaries. [^Narrative][^acadhist]

  {% include figure.html
     class="img-left"